tomaszz95/ToolsKit/readme.md

 - HTML / CSS,
 - page written using BEM methodology - I'm planning to rewrite the whole site using SCSS,
 - JavaScript,
-- page is using Local Storage to contains typed data,
+- page is using Local Storage to contain typed data,
 - git / github.

 ## 👩‍💻 Applications